monmon-sitdown/dex-frontend/README.md

 ## Overview

 The DEX Platform is a decentralized exchange (DEX) built using Ethereum smart contracts and the React framework.
 This application allows users to create liquidity pools, swap tokens, and check the pool information.
 The interface is built with Material-UI to provide a modern and responsive user experience.
+The Project also can be found at https://simple-dexplatform.netlify.app

 ## Features